 So, with no further delay, here are the five most important ones…

-Unreasonable Expectations– It is necessary to acknowledge that even in the largest home runs, – which do not happen every day- the market will make some pullbacks to regroup and continue.
-As a result, it’s not only wise to take some profits or at least lock them with the trailing stop when you are making some, but is also wise to expect the market to make a pull back.
-It never hurts to book profits and return to the market with more capital or lock you profits and use them to add more trades with the same risk.
+Unreasonable Expectations – It is necessary to acknowledge that even in the largest home runs, – which do not happen every day – the market will make some pullbacks to regroup and continue.
+As a result, it’s not only wise to take some profits or at least lock them with a stop loss order when you are making some, but is also wise to expect the market to make a pull back at critical levels.
+It never hurts to book profits and return to the market with more capital or lock you profits and use them to add more trades with less risk.

-I cannot tell you how many times this had cost me dearly in these early years.
-Finally, I had to accept that when I am wrong, I am wrong, and I need to make sure I survive another day to trade the next opportunity that could be the one to lift my equity to new heights.
+I cannot tell you how many times this had cost me dearly.
+Finally, I had to accept that when I am wrong, I am wrong, and I need to make sure I survive another day to trade the next opportunity, that could be the one to lift my equity to new heights.
 Nobody can predict the market and nobody can be right all the time.
-It’s in the times that you are wrong, that your actions define whether you will be there, the next time you are right to take advantage of it.
+It’s in the times that you are wrong, that your actions define whether you will be there the next time you are right, to take advantage of it.

 The Market is Unpredictable – Not sticking to a system in times of bad outcomes is one reason many traders fail to see their system shine during the good times.
 Deep down this tendency is due to our need to predict the market and find a system that is the closest it can get to the “Holy Grail”.
 This is impossible and simplicity trumps complexity many times over.

-The only way to avoid this psychological bias is to accept that the market can do anything at any time and that you cannot hold yourself responsible for not predicting that market or outcome.
-Rather its better to accept the random sequence of your trading system’s outcomes and make sure you stick to your system for an many outcomes needed to play-out its edge.
+The only way to avoid this psychological bias is to accept that the market can do anything, at any time and that you cannot hold yourself responsible for not predicting that outcome.
+Rather its better to accept the random sequence of your trading system’s outcomes and make sure you stick to your system for as many outcomes as needed to play-out its edge.

-Focus on What You Control – The only thing you can do and can hold yourself accountable is whether you stick to your trading system, money management and risk management.
-This is the only way you can succeed in the market, despite what the market does.
+Focus on What You Control – The only thing you can do and hold yourself accountable is whether you stick to your trading system, money management and risk management.
+This is the only way you can succeed in the market, regardless of what the market does.

-Fight the Urge – The urge to trade to overtrade can be very strong especially during good times whereas you can feel euphoria and being on top of the market while your trading system is nailing it and profits are piling up.
-These good times are equally dangerous as the bad times if caution is not exercised to protect your hard earned profits.
+Fight the Urge – The urge to overtrade can be very strong, especially during good times whereas you can feel the euphoria of being on top of the market while your trading system is nailing it and profits are piling up.
+These good times can be more dangerous than the bad times if caution is not exercised to protect your hard-earned profits.

 Taking the Money – Once you are a on a good stride, you need to mind two things:

-#2 Take Profits – Similarly when profits are piling up is often easy to get carried on and ignore that almost silent whisper that urges you to take some profits.
-It has happened to me many times, only to see the market coming back and even stopping me at a loss, while leaving decent profits on the table.
+#2 Take Profits – Similarly, when profits are piling up is often easy to get carried on and ignore that almost silent whisper that urges you to take some profits.
+It has happened to me many times, only to see the market coming back and stop me at a loss, while leaving decent profits on the table.
 There’s nothing worse than that and is a stomach churning experience.